AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTIONS: Most deposits will be at openICPSR, but all need to be checked for complete metadata.
 Detailed guidance is at [https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html).

-#### Check for ZIP files

-> INSTRUCTIONS: openICPSR deposits should NOT have any ZIP files!
+#### Requirements
+> INSTRUCTIONS: Check that these requirements are met.

+- [ ] README is in TXT, MD, PDF format
 - [ ] openICPSR deposit has no ZIP files
-- [ ] openICPSR deposit has ZIP files
+- [ ] Title conforms to guidance (starts with "Data and Code for:", is properly capitalized)
+- [ ] Authors (with affiliations) are listed in the same order as on the paper

+> INSTRUCTIONS: If any of the above are NOT checked, leave the related [REQUIRED] element here.
+Otherwise, delete the line.

+> [REQUIRED] Please review the title of the openICPSR deposit as per our guidelines (below).

+> [REQUIRED] Please review authors and affiliations on the openICPSR deposit.
+In general, they are the same, and in the same order, as for the manuscript; however, authors can deviate from that order.

+> [REQUIRED] Please ensure that a ASCII (txt), Markdown (md), or PDF version of the README are available in the data and code deposit.

-> [REQUIRED]  ZIP files should be uploaded to openICPSR via "Import from ZIP" instead of "Upload Files" (there should be no ZIP files visible, except in rare approved circumstances).
+> [REQUIRED] openICPSR should not have ZIP files visible.
+ZIP files should be uploaded to openICPSR via "Import from ZIP" instead of "Upload Files".
 Please delete the ZIP files, and re-upload using the "Import from ZIP" function.

 #### Deposit Metadata